Flutterby is medicine for the soul.

 - Private lessons in sculpture & clay, drawing, paper making, watercolor

-- Continuing education includes coursework through American Counseling Association, Association for Humanistic Psychology, Gestalt Institute, Career Masters Institute, Berlitz Language School, Donald W. Reynolds National Center for Business Journalism, Ball State University
+- Continuing education includes coursework through American Society on Aging, American Counseling Association, Association for Humanistic Psychology, Gestalt Institute, Career Masters Institute, Berlitz Language School, Donald W. Reynolds National Center for Business Journalism, Ball State University

 Media Experience